Ennum Eppozhum: Casting

 In August, Manju Warrier was confirmed to play the female lead as Adv.
 Deepa.
 This is her first film with Mohanlal after her comeback.
 Reenu Mathews was roped in to play the role of Kalyani.
 She joined the sets in the second schedule in January.
 Innocent plays the role of Kariachan, a retired postmaster while Lena plays Farah, Deepa's best friend cum a boutique owner.
 Jacob Gregory of ABCD: American-Born Confused Desi (2013) fame plays the role of videographer Maathan who assists Vineeth in his assignments.
 Drama artist Usha S. Karunagapally plays the role of Kariachan's wife Rosy, a radio announcer while Baby Adhwika was chosen for the role of Deepa's daughter Miya.

 Filming

-The film was originally scheduled to start filming on 31 October 2014, and Mohanlal was said to join on the next day.
-The filming commenced on 1 November 2014 at Kochi.
+The film was originally scheduled to start filming on 31 October 2014, and Mohanlal was said to join the next day.
+The shoot commenced on 1 November 2014 at Kochi.
 The film took a schedule break on 15 November when Mohanlal went for his Antarctica trip.
 The second schedule commenced on 4 December.
 By the end of January 2015, the shooting got completed and entered into post-production stage.
 Sathyan Anthikkad who is known for naming his films only during its filming or in the post-production stage, officially announced the title Ennum Eppozhum on 8 February.